jessamynsmith/django-getting-started/README.md

 1. In a browser, open [http://127.0.0.1:8000](http://127.0.0.1:8000).
 This should redirect you to [http://127.0.0.1:8000/app1](http://127.0.0.1:8000/app1), which then displays the standard Django 404 page.
 Not to worry!
 This is because we've set up an automatic redirect from the root to app1, but the urls.py file for app1 doesn't have any routes in urlpatterns yet.
 Whenever you get this error, you can check the address in the url bar in the browser and make sure it matches a pattern in urls.py.

 ### Creating a new view

+TODO index.html at top level, all inherit from that, call this something else

 You will need to follow these instructions for every new view you create.
 Apps typically have multiple views.